Robertguarneros/Robertguarneros/README.md

 # 💫 About Me:
 Hello, I'm Roberto Guarneros.
 I'm currently pursuing double majors in Aerospace Engineering and Network Engineering, and I'm passionate about creating innovative solutions that span hardware, firmware, and software.
-I work at the Nanosat Lab, where I develop software for the 3cat-8 on-board computer, and I collaborate with SEAT-CUPRA to build solutions that streamline car development and reduce costs.
+I work at the Nanosat Lab, where I develop software for the 3cat-8 on-board computer, and I collaborated with SEAT-CUPRA on a project to build solutions that streamline car development and reduce costs.

 ## 🌐 Socials: